 Michael Bartholomew-Biggs, London Grip’s current Poetry Editor, is Reader Emeritus in Computational Mathematics at the University of Hertfordshire.
 For many years he divided his energy between mathematics and poetry but finally managed to combine them in the pamphlet ‘Uneasy Relations’ (Hearing Eye, 2007).
-He also has two full poetry collections ‘Tell it Like it Might Be’ (Smokestack, 2008) and ‘Tradesman’s Exit’ (Shoestring, 2009).
+He also has three full poetry collections ‘Tell it Like it Might Be’ (Smokestack, 2008) , ‘Tradesman’s Exit’ (Shoestring, 2009) and “Fred & Blossom” (Shoestring, 2013).
 He is co-organiser(with Nancy Mattson) of the Poetry in the Crypt readings at St Mary’s church in Islington.

 William Bowler is a one-time investment analyst and stockbroker, and now runs his own private client advisory business in Cape Town.
 A keen observer of the dynamics of South African politics, economics and sport, he has lived in Johannesburg, Grand Cayman and Durban.
 He became an unrepentant Capetonian in 2002.